-A healthy and fresh veggie sandwich with cucumber, carrot, sunflower greens, roasted sweet potato, strawberries, and herbed goat cheese.
+A healthy and fresh Garden Vegetable Sandwich with cucumber, carrot, sunflower greens, roasted sweet potato, strawberries, and herbed goat cheese.
 A delicious and healthy go-to sandwich for lunch!

 Warning: side effects may include: